bioinfo-pf-curie/raw-qc/docs/output.md

 The pipeline has special steps which allow the software versions used to be reported in the MultiQC output for future traceability.

-**Output directory: `results/multiqc`**
+**Output directory: `multiqc`**

-* `chipseq_report.html`
+* `multiqc_report.html`
-  * MultiQC report - a standalone HTML file that can be viewed in your web browser
+  * MultiQC report - a standalone HTML file that can be viewed in your web browser.
 * `multiqc_data/`
-  * Directory containing parsed statistics from the different tools used in the pipeline
+  * Directory containing parsed statistics from the different tools used in the pipeline.

-For more information about how to use MultiQC reports, see http://multiqc.info
+For more information about how to use MultiQC reports, see http://multiqc.info.